expo/expo/docs/versions/v28.0.0/distribution/building-standalone-apps.md

 a distribution certificate is, just let us handle it for you.
 If you do need to upload your own certificates, we recommend following [this excellent guide on making a p12file](https://calvium.com/how-to-make-a-p12-file/).
-**Note:**: this guide recommends leaving the p12's password blank, but a p12 password is required to upload your own certificate to Expo's service.
+**Note:** this guide recommends leaving the p12's password blank, but a p12 password is required to upload your own certificate to Expo's service.
 Please enter a password when prompted.